Mrasipila/EchoWoW/README.md

 # EchoWoW

 Screen, mouse and keyboard recorder
+The program makes use of multithreading to handle the different recorder in parallel
 ### Usage

 In ```EchoWoW/recorder/screen_recorder.py``` change ```WindowInfo("XXX")``` with the name of the window you want to record